I. What is an Anagram?

 - Edward Gorey published under many anagrammatic pen names including Ogdred Weary, Dogear Wryde, and Ms. Regera Dowdy.

-Anagrams create mystery and depth in words that are otherwise understood simply on the surface level.
-They also allow writers to hide their identities with anagrammatic pseudonyms.
+Anagrams can create mystery and depth in words.
+Or they can allow writers to hide their identities with anagrammatic pseudonyms.

 V. Examples of Anagrams in Pop Culture

-Anagrams may be found in everyday conversation, wordplay, literature, and pop culture as well.
-Here are a few examples of anagrams used in pop culture:
+Anagrams may be found in everyday conversation and pop culture as well.
+Here are a few examples:

 VI.
 Related Terms

-Like anagrams, palindromes require that we read words and phrases differently, though palindromes are simply words or phrases that read logically both forwards and backwards.
-Here are a few examples of palindromes you may have noticed:
+Like anagrams, palindromes require that we read words and phrases differently—that is, backwards!
+Palindromes are simply words or phrases that say the same thing whether you read them forwards or backwards.
+Here are a few examples:

-- Students, Parents, and Educators Across Knoxville à SPEAK
+- Students, Parents, and Educators Across Knoxville –> SPEAK

 VII.
 In Closing

-Anagrams have a wide variety of uses, from the casual and fun word game to the serious and sometimes genius usage in coding and trickery.
-Anagrams challenge us to think beyond the first meaning, to jumble up words, and to find what is hidden underneath.
+Anagrams have a wide variety of uses, from fun to serious.
+They challenge us to think beyond the obvious, to play with words creatively, and to find what is hidden underneath.